• Skip to main content

 Women’s 2021 Budget Statement from WEL Australia– A Rationale and Rations

-welcomes the child care package worth $1.7 billion over five years or $340 million a year.
+WEL Australia welcomes the childcare package worth $1.7 billion over five years or $340 million a year.
 This will assist families with a second and more children.
 It has been headlined as supporting women’s workforce participation and WEL-A will monitor what it actually delivers for women and their families.

 “The Budget powering Australians to a great comeback after COVID has not delivered much more for women’s safety and economic security,” said Jozefa Sobski, National Convenor of WEL Australia.
 “Women’s organisations were expecting more than top-ups in existing programs or more of the same inadequate levels of funding to meet the pressing and continuing needs identified by frontline services.”